Starting Gurobi Remote Services

 algorithms, then you also need Gurobi Remote Services.

-Gurobi Remote Services is a Windows Service that allows one or more machines to perform Gurobi computations on behalf of other client machines.
+Gurobi Remote Services is a Linux service that allows one or more machines to perform Gurobi computations on behalf of other client machines.
 The set of services a server can provide will depend on your license.
 If you are setting up a machine as a distributed worker, no license is required.
 In this case, the only service provided by the server is to act as a worker in a distributed algorithm.
 If you have a Compute Server license, then servers running Gurobi Remote Services can provide a variety of services, including offloading computation from a set of clients, balancing computational load among the servers, and providing failover capabilities, in addition to acting as a distributed worker.
 In this case, be sure that your license key file has been installed before starting Gurobi Remote Services.

 You'll find instructions for installing, starting, and stopping Gurobi Remote Services in the Cluster Setup and Administration section of the Gurobi Remote Services Reference Manual.